No posts were found.

 A Message to our Patients:

-The past 2 years have been difficult, but despite the challenges, we have been able to continue to provide sight-saving eye care while keeping our patients and staff healthy and safe.
+The past few years have been difficult, but, despite the challenges, we are proud to have been able to continue to provide sight-saving eye care while keeping our patients and staff healthy and safe.
 Thank you to everyone for your hard work, patience, and dedication to our shared endeavor.
-We are hopeful that as vaccination rates continue to improve, we will soon reach a state of calm and normalcy.
-In the meantime, we are committed to taking measures to ensure your safety, and our policies to reduce the risk of disease transmission and exposure remain in place.
+We are hopeful that we will soon reach a state of calm and normalcy.
+In the meantime, we are committed to continue taking measures to ensure your safety, and our policies to reduce the risk of disease transmission and exposure remain in place.

 Andrew Westfall, MD